mondus/mondus.github.io/teaching/COM4521/lab_guide/index.md

 Lab classes for this module are held virtually with support available from instructors via the Mole (vle.sheffield.ac.uk) course rooms.

+## Joining a lab class

+1) Lab classes should be joined via Blackboard.
+Once you log in and select the module you will have alink on the main Module Content page for **Lab Class Session (Backboard Collaborate)**.
+This link will provide you with a list of lab sessions for each teaching week.

+2) Once you have joined a session, to request help you can select the raise hand icon at the bottom of the screen.
+One of the lab demonstratiors will move you in to a private break-out room for discussion.

 ## Logging into a machine

 The majority of lab classes for this module require a computer with an NVIDIA GPU.
 The course [main page](../) has details of machines which are availabel to you.
 Connecting remotely to university machines requires: